Who earned a spot in first Seattle Times state girls basketball rankings of season?

 Did just about everything last season except handle Garfield.
 Can Big Three of Tamia Stricklin, Molly Moffitt and Marie Hauck change that this year?

-Reigning state champions can’t replace a player like Fresno State’s Brooke Walling, but Allison Corral and Kendyl Carson should keep them in the mix.
+Reigning state champions can’t replace a player like Fresno State’s Brooke Walling, but Allison Corral and should keep them in the mix.

 6. Lake Washington Kangaroos (15-10)